About This Listing

 I have a cable TV with the major American stations, as well as Spanish ones, which guests are welcome to watch.
 I also have wifi for your usage.
 The kitchen is available for doing your own cooking or storing food, as long as everyone does their own dishes.
 I provide a breakfast for guests, but charge an extra $5 if there are two guests.
 The guests have one shared bathroom with a hot water shower.

-Taxis are prevalent for $1 (25 lempiras) per person.
+Taxis are readily available for $1 (25 lempiras) per person.
 I usually walk to town and take a taxi back.
 I do not use the public buses, but I do use Hedmann Alas for long distance drives like to Tegus, San Pedro Sula, and Copan.
 The Hedman bus station is only about 7 min. away from my place by taxi.
 You can even go on to Antigua, Guatemala on this bus which is a lovely experience.

 Other Things to Note

-I do have a cat, so this would be not be a good spot for those who are allergic.
 Having a bit of Spanish here is very useful, but not necessary.

 I expect guests to be respectful and kind.
 If you have any questions or requests, I would like you to ask me, so I can help make your stay comfortable.
 I will give you a set of keys so you can go off to explore on your own.
 The rules are: 1) Take off your street shoes when you come into the house and leave them on the patio.
 Walk barefoot or slipper foot in the house.
 2) Put a coaster under a drink or water bottle to protect the wood.
 3) Close the windows and doors in your room, before you turn on the AC in your bedroom, if you use it.
 4) Feel free to use the kitchen for cooking and the fridge.
 But clean up after yourself, please.
 5) Make yourself at home in the kitchen, with the TV, outside on the patio, and helping yourself to ice tea or coffee.
 If you want to buy other foods or drinks, feel free to put them in the fridge and to do your own cooking.
 Be careful to close the fridge and the freezer carefully, so the doors stick well.
 6) Smoke whatever you want, but out on the patio!